 - Formaldehyde and isocyanates.
 These substances are risky to inhale and occur in many settings, such as in the spray foam insulation Isocyanates, before they are “cured,” are toxic.
 Examples of isocyanates are methylene diphenyl diisocyanate (MDI) and toluene diisocyanate (TDI).

 Toxins in the Home

 It’s frightening for homeowners to find that their safe havens may also be harboring toxic substances that could cause serious illness.
 Whether the problem stemmed from the actions or inactions of a landlord, a contractor, an HVAC manufacturer or installer, or a nearby industrial activity, when a family’s home, water or air are poisoned, the responsible party should be held accountable in a court of law and the injured persons compensated.
 Some of the conditions that could be harmful in a residential setting are:

-Some toxic injuries are suffered by individuals of single residences, but some felt by an entire community.
+While some toxic injuries are suffered by individuals of single residences, some can be felt by an entire community.